Random walks in a one-dimensional L\'evy random environment: Introduction

 The paper is organized as follows.
-In Section \ref{subs-model} we give the precise definitions of all the processes associated with our \rw, including the discrete-time walk whose \tr ies are the sequences of targets hit by the continuous-time walk.
-This is \rw\ on a point process (in the sense of \cite{BeR, CF, CFG}) which is instrumental in both the definitions and the proofs.
-In Section \ref{subs-results} we present our main results, whose proofs are found in Section \ref{sec-proofs}, although the most technical results are gathered in Appendix \ref{app-tech}.
-Among them, a construction that is of independent interest: a \dsy\ which describes the annealed process from the point of view of the particle.
+In Section \ref{subs-model} we give the precise definitions of all the processes associated with our \rw.
+In Section \ref{subs-results} we present our main results, whose proofs are found in Section \ref{sec-proofs}, although some technical results are gathered in Appendix \ref{app-tech}.
+Section \ref{subs-pvp} presents a construction that is also of independent interest: a \dsy\ describing the annealed process from the point of view of the particle.

-{\bf Acknowledgments.} Work in Bologna has been partially supported by the FIRB Projects RBFR08UH60 and RBFR10N90W (MIUR, Italy).
-M.~Ligab\`o acknowledges the ``Fondazione Cassa di Risparmio di Puglia'' and the ``Gruppo Nazionale di Fisica Matematica'' (GNFM, INdAM) for financial support.